marcessz/Complex-Networks/README.md

 - number of nodes,
 - pseudo diameter

-A detailed description of the dataset and the metrics can be found in [*Data-driven Analysis of Complex Networks and their Model-generated Counterparts*](https://arxiv.org/abs/1810.08498)
+A detailed description of the dataset and the metrics can be found in [Network classification-based structural analysis of real networks and their model-generated counterparts](https://www.cambridge.org/core/journals/network-science/article/abs/network-classificationbased-structural-analysis-of-real-networks-and-their-modelgenerated-counterparts/44C79234EAF40C5F02A340E15CD8F638) and in [*Data-driven Analysis of Complex Networks and their Model-generated Counterparts*](https://arxiv.org/abs/1810.08498)

 # Supplementary material